ThomasMertes/seed7/src/read_me.txt

   be copied to the 'src' directory (this solution should be avoided, since it does not consider updates of bcc32).

+ --- When using cl (msvc) an error like

+    NMAKE : fatal error U1077: 'cl' : return code '0xc0000135'

+  indicates that you forgot to execute vcvars32 before executing 'make depend' or 'make'.
+A message box, which complains that mspbd100.dll was not found, indicates also that vcvars32 was not executed.

  --- A linker error like

     ld: library not found for -lX11